konstantinosg5/6sem/Programming Languages 1/README.md

 ## 📂 Repository Contents

-This repository is divided into three exercise sets, each covering different programming paradigms:
+This repository is divided into three exercise sets, each covering different programming paradigms, each folder condain a pdf file with the exercises' statements and the info needed to run the programs, like inputs and expected outputs:

 ### **Set 1 (C & SML/NJ)**
 - `fairseq.c` / `fairseq.sml` – Sequence fairness checks.